 You’ve heard it often: “Become a freelancer.
 You can work from the beach, on the road — anywhere!”
 Is it really true?
 Are you truly untethered?
-Are there no limitations when it comes to being a solopreneur?
+Are there no limitations when it comes to remote freelance work?

 To find the answers to these questions, let’s look to a few independent contractors who are experiencing — and enjoying — the remote freelance lifestyle.